 Loose Genuine Rare Natural Rainbow Moonstone Gemstone!

 Rare New Find!
 Magical Rainbow Moonstone from Madagascar!
-Very RARE to find!
-This gem has a whole array of rainbow colors when it is tilted.
-This moonstone is so much prettier than the pictures show!
-Faceted into a rose cut top with a flat bottom.
-The rare colors are just amazing!
-You will also see a golden glow, blue, pink and green colors when this Moonstone is tilted.
-These moonstones have no darkness to them, they are picking up a reflection of the black background in the picture, the white spots are from the lights and not in the gemstone.
+This gem has a very rare GREEN Sheen that appears as it is tilted.
+You will also see a golden glow, blue, pink and purple colors when this Moonstone is tilted These moonstones have no darkness to them, they are picking up a reflection of the black background in the picture, the white spots are from the lights and not in the gemstone.

 Indeed Moonstone owes its name to that mysterious shimmer which always looks different when the stone is moved and is known in the trade as "adularescence."
 The moonstone is characterized by an enchanting play of light.